Year Started: 1966

 The next steps in Freestyle came with Norwegian Pearl and Norwegian Gem which were launched in February and October, 2007.
 Both are 93,502-tons and feature modifications in both technical and passenger areas.
 The new "Bar Central" connects three venues - a martini bar, champagne and wine bar and beer and whiskey pub.
 The new ships have 10 restaurants, a passenger capacity of 2,376 and are capable of 24-25 knot speeds.
 And Norwegian Pearl has something which is a first at sea - an actual bowling alley.
 Norwegian Jade (formerly Pride of Hawaii) is the same design, but no bowling alley.

-But the pinnacle of freestyle cruising, known internally as "F3" is the Norwegian Epic launched in June 2010.
-Epic is the largest ship in the NCL fleet at 150,000-tons for 4100 passenger berths.
+But the first of the modern free-style ships and the heart of NCL today are the ships known internally as "F3" (Free-style 3) starting with the Norwegian Epic launched in June 2010.
+Epic was the largest ship in the NCL fleet at 150,000-tons for 4100 passenger berths.
 There is only one Norwegian Epic, which came in at an astounding cost of $1.2 Billion.
 While she is the sixth largest ship in the world, she is certainly one of the most expensive ships ever only outpaced by the Oasis and Allure ships of Royal Caribbean.

 Especially in its Caribbean itineraries, NCL attracts many first-time cruisers seeking a low- to mid-price cruise vacation.
 Dress code is flexible, which is to say a couple of large steps down from country club casual.
 Don't be shocked to glimpse T-shirts among the tuxedos in the dining room.
 Expect many first-time cruisers and honeymooners; during summer vacations and school vacations, families with children; Europe- and New England/Canada-bound cruises attract mostly couples over 55.
 Lots of different countries are typically represented - all of them English-speaking including Australia, New Zealand, and South Africa.Kid's Excursions